Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Picnic Lunch

 There are places to eat during your Sintra one day tour, but you can save time and money by packing a picnic lunch.
-Get basic items – like fruit, bread, meat and cheese – from the grocery store in Lisbon and have a picnic during your Sintra day trip.
+Get basic items from the grocery store in Lisbon and have a picnic during your Sintra day trip.

 We found an incredible place to eat our picnic lunch: the tallest turret at the Pena Palace.
 The location couldn’t be beat!

-Patience may be the most important thing you will need for your day trip to Sintra!
+This may be the most important thing you will need for your day trip to Sintra!
 Crowds are inevitable.
-We encountered lines to exit the train station, lines to board the bus and lines to buy tickets…and we visited Sintra in the wintertime on a weekday.
 It’s best to take a deep breath, relax and roll with it.

 More Lisbon, Portugal Travel Tips